BattleTalent/community-docs/website/docs/tutorial-quick-start.md

 ### What can we officialy mod right now?
 Only weapons, spells, traps.

-### Can we use skills from the original game on modded weapons?
-They are not added to the modding toolkit.
-So no. But if you are skilled enough you can recreate them :)

 ### Any other mod project examples I can use?
 Yes we've cleaned up some projects and added them to the [base projects](/docs/tutorial-base-projects) page.